 Her shirt-swinging celebration after a World Cup-winning penalty kick became an indelible image of female athletic power and joy.

-Brandi Chastain’s legacy was cemented in a single, explosive moment in the summer of 1999.
-With the weight of a nation and a burgeoning sports movement on her shoulders, she blasted a penalty kick past the Chinese goalkeeper, won the World Cup, and tore off her jersey in a spontaneous roar of triumph.
-That image, of her in a sports bra on her knees, became one of the most famous in sports history, symbolizing a new era for women's athletics.
-But Chastain was far more than a moment.
-A fierce and versatile defender and midfielder, she earned over 190 caps for the United States, winning two World Cups and two Olympic gold medals with a tenacity that belied her cheerful demeanor.
-After retiring, she transitioned seamlessly into broadcasting and coaching, but her most significant post-playing move was co-founding Bay FC, helping to bring a National Women's Soccer League team to the Bay Area and shaping the professional future of the sport she helped define.
+Brandi Chastain blasted a penalty kick past the Chinese goalkeeper in the 1999 World Cup final and tore off her jersey in a spontaneous roar of triumph.
+That image, of her on her knees in a sports bra, became one of the most famous in sports history and symbolized a new era for women's athletics.
+A fierce and versatile defender and midfielder, she earned over 190 caps for the United States, winning two World Cups and two Olympic gold medals.
+After retiring, she transitioned into broadcasting and coaching.
+She co-founded Bay FC, helping bring a National Women's Soccer League team to the Bay Area and shaping the professional future of the sport.

 1965–1980